bobby-cheema/Employee-tracker/Readme.md

 ---
 ## Install Instructions
 npm install
+first you need to create a mysql db for this , there are files in db directory to create the structure for you run mysql -u root -p business_db  < [your path]/db/dump.sql

 ## Usge Information

-first you need to create a mysql db for this , there are files in db directory to create the structure for you run npm start to run the app, it s menu driven.
+run npm start to run the app, it s menu driven.

 <img width="612" alt="Screen Shot 2022-02-27 at 11 09 21 am" src="https://user-images.githubusercontent.com/82983031/155863060-a4ba70da-0168-4143-9e2c-8f1408f02f12.png">
 <img width="567" alt="Screen Shot 2022-02-27 at 11 11 31 am" src="https://user-images.githubusercontent.com/82983031/155863076-98ffa027-290b-4d9e-a243-efc06f488411.png">